serramatutu/serramatutu.io/content/blog/git-tricks.md

 We've had to type a lot to make all this happen: we had to create the `Fix typo` commit, then do `git rebase --interactive`, then move lines around and write things to the rebase file.

-You can make this quicker by commiting directly to a fixup commit, using `git commit --fixup <parent-of-the-broken-commit>`.
+You can make this quicker by commiting directly to a fixup commit, using `git commit --fixup <sha-of-the-broken-commit>`.
 This will generate a commit that starts with `fixup!`.
-Then, you can run `git rebase -i --autosquash parent-of-the-broken-commit>~1`.
+Then, you can run `git rebase -i --autosquash <sha-of-the-broken-commit>~1`.
 This will generate a rebase file with all the `fixup` commits in the correct places.
 Just save that file and you're all set!

 To avoid having to use `--autosquash` everytime, you can configure git to use it by default with `git config rebase.autoSquash true`.